 On this week’s Social Media Marketing Talk Show, we explore the return of the chronological timeline on Twitter and new ways to sell your products directly from the Instagram app.
 Our special guests include Madalyn Sklar and Jeff Sieh.

 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, September 21, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the replay above.

 Twitter Revives Chronological Timelines: In a series of six tweets, Twitter shared that it’s “working on… an easily accessible way to switch between a timeline of Tweets that are most relevant for you and a timeline of the latest Tweets.”
 Twitter will begin testing this new option “in the coming weeks.”
 (3:07)

 1/ We’re working on new ways to give you more control over your timeline.
 But first, some context: Twitter helps you see what’s happening by showing the best Tweets for you based on your interactions.https://t.co/H5nuhQy3r2

 — Twitter Support (@TwitterSupport) September 17, 2018